Aura Identity Theft Protection Review 2025

 The Drawbacks of Using Aura

 One of the primary drawbacks of using Aura is that while it’s easy to set up, it’s a little difficult to navigate.
 Now to be fair, a certain level of confusion can be expected, especially when you’re dealing with a provider that offers a list of services as long as your arm.
-That said, I do think a little more care could have been taken in the design of the desktop.
+That said, we do think a little more care could have been taken in the design of the desktop.
 Although it is powerful, it’s not exactly intuitive.
-If you’re looking for a service that’s a little easier to parse out, you might want to read my review of Identity Guard.
+If you’re looking for a service that’s a little easier to parse out, you might want to read our review of Identity Guard.

-I think that about covers everything Aura has to offer.
+That about covers everything Aura has to offer.
 Now let’s get down to my recommendation.

 Is Aura Worth It?